hynek/structlog/docs/loggers.rst

 .. literalinclude:: code_examples/loggers/simplest.txt
    :language: pycon

-As you can see, it accepts one mandatory and two optional arguments:
+As you can see, it accepts one mandatory and a few optional arguments:

 **logger**
    Only positional argument is the logger that you want to wrap and to which the log entries will be proxied.